londnoir/ext-deps-generator/README.md

 - Dependencies : None
 - Usage : Compression library.
 - Notes : This version build the static and the shared libraries, beware when linking.
+- Warning : On Windows, this lib is disabled.
+-
 # Upcoming libraries

 - libsvg (https://github.com/ravhed/libsvg.git)